 functionality performed with wrong timing (e.g. too late).

-The following aspects should also be considered when analysing the different failure modes:
+The following aspects need to be considered when analysing the different failure modes:

 The persistence of the error causing the failure mode.
 The cause can be transient or permanent.
 Transient errors (and thereby failures) are errors that can show up in particular situations, and that do not recur if the software is restarted (e.g. due to overloads or deadlocks).
-Transient errors are difficult to discover and analyze than permanent errors (e.g. a division by zero).
+Transient errors are more difficult to discover and analyse than permanent errors (e.g. a division by zero).
 Corrective actions and recommendations for transient and permanent errors can differ.
-Separate failure mode analyses should be produced in order to reflect these differences.
+Separate failure mode analyses are produced in order to reflect these differences.

-Nature of the software application to be analyzed.
-As an example, data driven systems should be carefully analyzed focusing on the data that can be the cause of common mode failures (data inconsistency, common databases).
-The causes of failures of data driven systems are different than in-service based ones.
-The SFMECA analysis should cover any data interfering with the software application under analysis, whether the data comes from external sources (often called interface analysis) or from other applications.
+Nature of the software application to be analysed.
+As an example, data driven systems are carefully analysed focusing on the data that can be the cause of common mode failures (data inconsistency, common databases).
+The causes of failures of data driven systems are different from service based ones.
+The SFMEA analysis covers any data interfering with the software application under analysis, whether the data comes from external sources (often called interface analysis) or from other applications.

+[Neufelder] presents an approach using SFMEA at different levels of software development.
+Although some concepts expressed in this book might not be strictly pertinent to the performance of SFMEA as laid down in ECSS Standards, the approach of addressing failure modes and systematically postulating possible failure causes for those failure modes could support the performance of software failure mode analysis.

 Failure effects

-[ECSS-Q-30-02] 4.6b and 4.6c specify how failure effects and failure propagation should be documented in the system FMECA.
-An interpretation of these requirements is necessary for the SFMECA.
+[ECSS-Q-30-02] 4.6b and 4.6c specify how failure effects and failure propagation are documented in the system FMEA.
+An interpretation of these requirements is necessary for the SFMEA.

-In general, the SFMECA can be seen as a lower level FMECA/FMEA (ref.
+In general, the SFMEA can be seen as a lower level FMEA (ref.
 [ECSS-Q-30-02] clause 4.5) performed by a different organization than the one at system level (level 0), in a customer-supplier relationship.
 According to [ECSS-Q-30-02] requirements 4.5b and 4.5c, the customer is expected to provide the software supplier with information about the critical system failures that can be caused by procured software, and the supplier is required to use this information when performing the analysis at his level.
 This is reflected in [ECSS-Q-80] clause 5.4.4.

-When filling up the SFMECA column related to local effects and end effects, the software supplier can easily identify failure effects at software component and product level, but in a general case he is not able to establish what effects can that failure have on the system, because he could be unaware of prevention or mitigation devices implemented at system level.
-Therefore, the software supplier should proceed as follows:
+When filling up the SFMEA column related to local effects and end effects, the software supplier can identify failure effects at software component and product level, but in a general case he is not able to establish what effects can that failure have on the system, because he could be unaware of prevention or mitigation devices implemented at system level.
+Therefore, the software supplier is expected to proceed as follows:

-If the effects of the software failure mode do not cross the boundaries of the software product being analyzed, then only local effects are documented.
+If the effects of the software failure mode do not cross the boundaries of the software product being analysed, then only local effects are documented.

 If the effects of the software failure mode propagate through the interfaces of the software product, and it can be established that the software failure mode under analysis can be a cause of a system failure identified by the customer ([ECSS-Q-80] requirement 5.4.4a.2), then that system failure can be used to document the end effects of the software failure mode.